-- 1. Block size should not exceed the standards in Subsection B above unless there are special circumstances including, but not limited to: restricted access due to easements, rail right-of-way, natural features (such as waterways and floodplain), existing development, and property developed with life science uses, research services, research testing services, research warehousing services, research assembly services, or industrial uses. - 2.
+- Block size should not exceed the standards in Subsection B above unless there are special circumstances including, but not limited to: restricted access due to easements, rail right-of-way, natural features (such as waterways and floodplain), and existing development. - 2.
 Contiguous green spaces or parks are not subject to the block-length requirements, but if the green space or park is longer than 500 feet, it must include at a minimum of one pedestrian and bicycle shared use path as a mid-block connection.
 This path shall